shrinerb/shrine/doc/plugins/pretty_location.md

 # "user/foo@bar.com/profile_picture/493g82jf23.jpg"
 ```

-By default, class name will be transform by downcase.
-We can change this behavoir to pass in option `class_underscore`.
-It transform class name to underscore.
+By default, the class name will be only downcased.
+We can also have the class
+name underscored with the `:class_underscore` option:

 ```ruby
 plugin :pretty_location